dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 ## Requirements

 - An [archipelago-deployment-live](https://github.com/esmero/archipelago-deployment-live) instance 1.4.0 (working, tested) deployed using provided instructions via Docker and running Drupal 10.
 - Attention span/focus to read/follow each instruction (even if they feel redundant and maybe even a drag).
-Don't do an update if you are tired/in a rush. ok?
+Don't do an update if you are tired/in a rush.
+Ok?
 - Basic knowledge, patience and instincts (+ courage) on how to run Terminal Commands, `composer` and `drush`.
-- Patience(again).
-You can't skip steps here.
+- Patience(again). **You can't skip steps here.**
 - For shell Commands documented here please copy line by line--not the whole block.
 - You are running already version control and know how to git pull/push/merge.
 - Your current git tree (the branch you are running) has no uncommitted/untracked changes.
 This is important.
 Make sure your `git status` and `git log` are clean.